magarena/magarena/launch4j/Readme.txt

 - Space or Right key : action button
 - Escape or Left key : undo button
 - Enter key : switch between graphical and text mode
-- F1 key : show or hide game messages
+- F1 or M key : show or hide game messages

 The desired AI can be selected in the preferences.
 Recommended MiniMax AI difficulty level for the best balance of speed and strength is the default 6.
 The Vegas AI should be fast on all difficulty levels.

+Thanks to everyone one the CCGHQ forum (slightlymagic.net).
 Thanks to epiko for creating the very nice Magarena logo and the amazing color themes.
 Thanks to Salasnet for the felt theme.
 Thanks to singularita for creating the scripts to add over 300 additional creature cards.